mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 To color variants by linkage disequilibrium (LD), we need a reference panel.
 If we already have one, we can use [__SnpArrays.jl__](https://openmendel.github.io/SnpArrays.jl/latest/) to read in PLINK bed files.
+Otherwise, we download and load pre-processed 1000 Genomes reference panel for chromosome 15.

 ```julia
 isdir("data/1kg") || mkdir("data/1kg")